saiaryansahoo/Python-CSV-DevOps/Readme.md

 # 📊 Python Data Processing Application 📊

 This project is a Python-based application that processes data from a CSV file, performs computations, and prints results.
 The project includes unit tests to verify the application's functionality.
-It uses Docker, Docker Compose, Docker Swarm, Kubernetes, and GitHub Actions for CI/CD.
+It uses Docker, Docker Compose, Docker Swarm, and GitHub Actions for CI/CD.

 </div>